gszep/gpuweb/Secure-HLSL-Explainer.md

 ## Additional Limitations

-The following additional limitations may be placed on a WSL program:
+The following additional limitations may be placed on a Secure HLSL program:

 - `device`, `constant`,  and `groupshared` pointers cannot point to data that may have pointers in it.
 This safety check is not done as part of the normal type system checks.
 It's performed only after instantiation.
 This check is always performed for every shader.